HelloSelf/.github/profile/README.md

-## Your self Better, Ever Self Better
+## Your self Better, Every Self Better

 ![a picture of the helloself logo and a squiggly line](./../assets/banner.png)